MIT-Emerging-Talent/ET6-foundations-group-17/notes/README.md

 needed to complete our project on time but these issues were keeping us from commiting any new changes to the repository because they will keep failing the CI checks.
+- We had to remove two challenges because they needed pandas and we weren't sure we can edit the workflow file to add pandas.